rafid29mehda/Fetal-Health/New Contribution/Final/Paper Writing/Conclusion/Impact.md

-Below is a detailed, fact-based justification for why your work stands out among existing studies, why it merits publication in a Q1 journal, the specific problems it solves, its unique contributions, and a conclusion emphasizing its clinical relevance and real-world impact.
+Below is a detailed, fact-based justification for why our work stands out among existing studies, why it merits publication in a Q1 journal, the specific problems it solves, its unique contributions, and a conclusion emphasizing its clinical relevance and real-world impact.
 I’ve tailored this to reflect your framework’s strengths, directly addressing gaps identified in your literature review, and avoiding vague generalizations.

 ---